 But here she lays down the simple rules for sexually attracting, seducing, and keeping your man, and keeping him interested and horny for your beautiful Black pussy.

 And, if you're prone to discomfort around words such as pussy and cock, please, please do not bring these downloads onto your computer, because it's pretty much nothing BUT those words and better.
 Or worse, I guess.
 As the jacket says, "Rated for Mature Adults Only".
 Not the immature ones who are gonna start heckling their monitor drunkenly half-way through.

 And the album is produced by R.R.
 Moore as well, put out on Kent Records which had a roster including bluesman Guitar Slim Green and a group called Snatch and the Poontangs.
 The year?
 Sources say 1977, but it sounds like something from '70-'72.

 Side one is her monologue on the subject, while side two is her giving a smaller version with a Q&A session, and it's hilarious.
 The audience of a seeming few is completely awesome.

-Caveat on the sound quality: my copy seems to have been played several hundred times by someone using a rusty axe as a stylus and has been run through a 'click & hiss' eliminator, so that odd aural activity in the background is not the tides of the ocean or elevator noises, but the dubious fixings of Adobe Audition.
+Caveat on the sound quality: my copy seems to have been played several hundred times by someone using a rusty axe as a stylus, and I've run it through a 'click & hiss' eliminator, so that odd aural activity in the background is not the tides of the ocean or elevator noises, but the dubious fixings of Adobe Audition.